Abarim Publications' online Biblical Hebrew Dictionary

 There are two separate roots נצר (nasar), which don't seem to have a lot to do with each other, and one of the form נזר (nazar), which may have sounded similar and which appears to be quite similar in meaning to both of the previous, be it indirectly:

-The root-verb נזר (nazar) means to consecrate or separate oneself, although it doesn't seem to indicate a physical removal from society (Ezekiel 14:7, Hosea 9:10, Leviticus 15:31).
-This root-verb occurs about a dozen times in the Bible, but its derivatives occur slightly more often:
+The verb נזר (nazar) means to consecrate or separate oneself, although it doesn't seem to indicate a physical removal from society (Ezekiel 14:7, Hosea 9:10, Leviticus 15:31).
+This verb occurs about a dozen times in the Bible, but its derivatives occur slightly more often:

-- The masculine noun נזר (nezer), whose meanings split into the concept of consecration (Numbers 6 speaks of the "hair of his consecration," which was long, uncut hair) and signs of consecration, namely a woman's hair, since that probably reminded of consecrated hair; Jeremiah 7:29, and a crown or diadem (2 Samuel 1:10, Psalm 89:40).
+- The masculine noun נזר (nezer), whose meanings split into the concept of consecration (Numbers 6:9 speaks of the "head of his consecration," which was long, uncut hair) and signs of consecration, namely a woman's hair, since that probably reminded of consecrated hair; Jeremiah 7:29, and a crown or diadem (2 Samuel 1:10, Psalm 89:40).
 This may perhaps shed some light on Revelation 13:1.

 - The masculine plural noun מנזר (minzar), which is difficult to interpret.
 This noun occurs only once, in Nahum 3:17, and seems to mean consecrated ones or princes (crowned ones).

 Also see the verb קדש (qadash), which also means to separate or be holy.

 The root verb נצר (nasar I) means to watch, guard or keep.
 BDB Theological Dictionary divides the applications of this verb into five categories: